Artificial Sweeteners

 • Digestion: Isomalt is partially absorbed by the body and metabolized in the liver.
 It has a lower glycemic index compared to regular sugar.

 • Toxicity: Isomalt is generally considered safe for consumption by regulatory agencies when consumed within acceptable daily intake levels.
 However, in large doses, it can cause gastrointestinal discomfort and have a laxative effect.
+Limited specific data on neurological risks.

 • Common Foods: Isomalt is found in various products, including sugar-free candies, chocolates, baked goods, and cough drops.